brucellino/upgraded-adventure/_posts/2022-08-01-consul-digitalocean.md

 It took about a week of work to create a Terraform module for Consul on Digital Ocean.
 At the time of writing, there doesn't seem to be one in the public registry, so at least I seem to be making a tiny dent in the universe.

+Overall, I find the simplicity of Digital Ocean to be a nett feature It provides just enough in terms of services to treat as IaaS, while being _very_ cost effective.
+What does that mean?
+I spent about about 5 USD in resources to develop this module -- about a week's worth of terraforming Digital Ocean.
+**It takes under four minutes** to deploy this and costs **less than USD 5 a month to run**.

 I should point out that a lot of the speedbumps here were due to the fact that the cloud provider doesn't have a very sophisticated set of services.
 Server stabilisation and rolling updates are much easier with [AWS autoscaling target groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html) for example.
 However, I expect this to be the case for many on-premise private cloud providers like VMWare or bare-metal providers, so it is a very useful exercise to implement the lifecycle logic in the module itself.

-Overall, I find the simplicity of Digital Ocean to be a nett feature It provides just enough in terms of services to treat as IaaS, while being _very_ cost effective.
-What does that mean?
-I spent about about 5 USD in resources to develop this module -- about a week's worth of terraforming Digital Ocean.
+Finally, I took the new post- and pre-conditions for a drive.
+At first they can seem somewhat counter-intuitive, but once you do things the "Hashi" way, I can see how they work well.
+This is, in my opinion, a very welcome addition to the Terraform language, obviating the need for extra tooling.

 The next steps will be to include the Consul ACL token and TLS certificates into this module.